 - A nippy performer in Sport mode, but wilfully lethargic in Eco

-- Creep function provided by electric motor arrives after a delay; difficult to creep forward slowly at blind junctions
+- Creep function arrives after a delay; difficult to creep forward slowly at blind junctions.
+Seems to be an issue with the DCT.

 - Downshifts can be felt during deceleration, leading to slightly lumpy braking sensation